rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

         }
     }

-Run the following examples, including the classpath as in [Tutorial 1](tutorial-one-java.html).
+Run the following examples, including the classpath as in [Tutorial 1](tutorial-one-java.html) - on Windows, use %CP%.

 To receive all the logs: